sebas8824/blockchain-vapor/README.md

 - Synchronize correctly the blockchain resolution when two nodes have the same amount of transactions but both are different.
 - Add an authentication method for each endpoint
-- Create an endpoint for registering several smart contracts in a database (By using a Fluent provider or a Google cloud function)
-- Create an endpoint to browse the created smart contracts
 - The transactions will send the smart contract and will perform the specified operation.

 ## Next level

 - Dive deeper by implementing a digital signature model to encrypt the transactions.
 Should be bound to the user who is doing a transaction.
+- Extend the smart contracts functionality according to the Ethereum specification.